Main Content

 The result shows that the null depth is particularly good when the behavioral S-parameters are used, but when the method-of-moments solution is used on the coupler object, the null depth degrades and is 20 dB lower than the sum signal, which is what we might observe when the design is fabricated.
 Efficient designs of rat-race couplers that provide good isolation between the ports and exact phase difference between the output ports can improve the null depth.

-The result shows that the practical designs need to be improved and the amplitude and phase on each port need to be balanced perfectly to acheive the desired result in the monopulse system.
+The result shows that the practical designs need to be improved and the amplitude and phase on each port need to be balanced perfectly to achieve the desired result in the monopulse system.
 This can be prototyped in the model by adding the phase shift block to the rat-race couplers and adjusting the phase of the output signals such that the elevation and azimuth difference can be improved.

 See Also